awsdocs/amazon-efs-user-guide/doc_source/performance.md

 ### Max I/O Performance Mode<a name="maxio"></a>

  File systems in the Max I/O mode can scale to higher levels of aggregate throughput and operations per second\.
-This scaling is done with a tradeoff of slightly higher latencies for file operations\.
+This scaling is done with a tradeoff of slightly higher latencies for file metadata operations\.
 Highly parallelized applications and workloads, such as big data analysis, media processing, and genomics analysis, can benefit from this mode\.

 ### Using the Right Performance Mode<a name="using-perfmode"></a>